Bilingual education: Transitional bilingual education

 In transitional (early-exit) bilingual education programs, the goal is to provide education in a child's native language to ensure that students do not fall behind in content areas such as mathematics, science, and social studies while they are learning the new language.
 Unlike in maintenance bilingual education programs, when the child's second language proficiency is deemed satisfactory, they transition to using only that language.
-This approach is based on the Common Underlying Proficiency model of bilingualism which posits that many of the skills learned in the native language can be transferred easily to the second language later.
+This approach is based on the common underlying proficiency model of bilingualism which posits that many of the skills learned in the native language can be transferred easily to the second language later.
 While the linguistic goal of such programs is to help students transition to mainstream, single language classrooms, the use of the student's primary language as a vehicle to develop literacy skills and acquire academic knowledge also prevents the degeneration of a child's native language.
+Transitional bilingual education is the most prominent special language program in the United States with around 60% of state and locally funded programs having this title.
+However, according to a study of educational effectiveness by educational social scientists, transitional bilingual education programs have the same or worse effect on English Language Learner students than other types of bilingual education that are prominent in Canada.

 English as a second language

 English as a second language (ESL) programs are not considered bilingual education programs because they do not aim to have students become bi-literate in two (or more) languages.
-The goal of ESL programs is for English-language learners learn English after having acquired one or more native languages.
+The goal of ESL programs is for English-language learners to learn English after having acquired one or more native languages.
 ESL is a supplementary, comprehensive English language learning program common in English-speaking countries and countries where English has an important role in communication as a result of colonialism or globalization.
-One common approach in ESL programs is Sheltered English instruction (SEI).
+One common approach in ESL programs is sheltered English instruction (SEI).
+Bilingual education ESL programs are increasingly common throughout the United States, especially in states with large immigrant populations.
+California, for example, had 2,363,000 Dual Language Learners in 2022, making up 32% of all children aged 0–8.